tanyongnan1992/Kafka-Python/README.md

 Import to your python program

 # *SMS Controller*
-Thingsboard push the message included alarm and SMS recipients to a kafka topic This SMS controller poll the message in a certain interval, and reassamble the SMS request and send to SMS gateway *pm2 start SMSController.py --interpreter python3* Check the document inside for more details
+Thingsboard push the message included alarm and SMS recipients to a kafka topic \r This SMS controller poll the message in a certain interval, and reassamble the SMS request and send to SMS gateway \r *pm2 start SMSController.py --interpreter python3* \r Check the document inside for more details \r **Current Stage**
-**Current Stage**
 Simulate the sensor reading in Node-Red and send to UAT Thingsboard UAT Thingsboard generate the alarm and SMS recipients, then push the message to local kafka